 Prior to approval by the Company's stockholders on April 26, 2006 of the NCR 2006 Stock Incentive Plan (SIP), the NCR Management Stock Plan (MSP) was the principal vehicle through which equity grants were made to our employees and directors.
-The MSP provided for the grant of several different forms of stockbased benefits, including stock options relating to shares of NCR common stock.
+The MSP provided for the grant of several different forms of stock-based benefits, including stock options to purchase shares of NCR common stock.
 Stock options under the MSP were generally granted at the fair market value of the common stock at the date of grant, had a ten-year term and vested within four years of the grant date.
 Grants that were issued before 1998 generally had a four-year vesting period, grants from 1998 through 2003 had a three-year vesting period, and grants issued in 2004 and after generally had a four-year vesting period.
-The MSP was adopted by the Board of Directors, with stockholder approval, effective January 1, 1997.
 As a result of approval of the SIP by the Company's stockholders, NCR discontinued the MSP, except that awards previously granted and outstanding under the MSP remain outstanding.

-The SIP also provides for the grant of several different forms of stock-based compensation, including stock options, relating to shares of NCR common stock.
+The SIP provides for the grant of several different forms of stock-based compensation, including stock options to purchase shares of NCR common stock.
 The Compensation and Human Resource Committee of the Board of Directors has discretion to determine the material terms and conditions of option awards under the SIP, provided that (i) the exercise price must be no less than the fair market value of NCR common stock on the date of grant, (ii) the term must be no longer than ten years, and (iii) in no event shall the normal vesting schedule provide for vesting in less than one year.
 Other terms and conditions of an award of stock options will be determined by the Compensation and Human Resource Committee of the Board of Directors as set forth in the agreement relating to that award.
 The Compensation and Human Resource Committee has authority to administer the SIP, except that the Committee on Directors and Governance will administer the SIP with respect to non-employee members of the Board of Directors.

-Compensation expense in the first quarter of 2006 was computed using the fair value of options as calculated using the Black-Scholes option-pricing model.
-The weighted average fair value of grants during the three months ended March 31, 2006 was \$15.64, and was estimated based on the following weighted average assumptions:
+Compensation expense in the first six months of 2006 was computed using the fair value of options as calculated using the Black-Scholes option-pricing model.
+The weighted average fair value of grants during the three months ended June 30, 2006 was \$16.70 and for the six months ended June 30, 2006 was \$15.75, and was estimated based on the following weighted average assumptions:

+Three Months Six Months

-Ended March 31 2006
+Ended June 30, 2006 Ended June 30,

+2006

-Dividend yield
+Dividend yield - -

-Risk-free interest rate 4.58%
+Risk-free interest rate 4.96% 4.61%

-Expected volatility 35.7%
+Expected volatility 35.3% 35.7%

-Expected holding period (years) 5.3
+Expected holding period (years) 5.3 5.3

-Expected volatility incorporates a blend of both historical volatility of the Company's stock and implied volatility from traded options on the Company's stock, as management believes this is more representative of prospective trends.
+Expected volatility incorporates a blend of both historical volatility of the Company's stock over a period equal to the expected term of the options and implied volatility from traded options on the Company's stock, as management believes this is more representative of prospective trends.
 The Company uses historical data to estimate option exercise and employee termination within the valuation model.
-The expected holding period of options granted represents the period of time that options granted are expected to be outstanding.
+The expected holding period represents the period of time that options are expected to be outstanding.
 The risk-free rate for periods within the contractual life of the option is based on the five-year U.S. Treasury yield curve in effect at the time of grant.

-The following table summarizes the Company's stock option activity for the three months ended March 31, 2006:
+The following table summarizes the Company's stock option activity for the six months ended June 30, 2006: